-As for non-participants, there are at least two ways they may be impacted.
-First, formal Formal health insurance may impact alternative methods of financing health care expenditures and of financing generally.
+Formal health insurance may impact alternative methods of financing health care expenditures and of financing generally.
 For example, formal health insurance may substitute for informal health insurance, or it may complement it if formal insurance covers village-level shocks while informal insurance covers household-level shocks.
 Moreover, formal insurance may impact credit markets by reducing precautionary savings, and thus the supply of credit in village-level credit markets, or reduce the demand for borrowing, and thus the demand for credit in those markets.
-Moreover, formal insurance may impact asset markets if formally insured people change their asset allocations, and frictions in those markets mean that prices for assets are set at the village level.
-Second, provision of insurance may lead to congestion at covered providers, to the extent that capacity constraints are present.
-This would impact both participants and non-participants.
+Finally, formal insurance may impact asset markets if formally insured people change their asset allocations, and frictions in those markets mean that prices for assets are set at the village level.